Peter Cook: Revival

-Personal life and death
+Personal life, health and death

 Cook was married three times.
-He was first married to Wendy Snowden, whom he met at university, in 1963.
-They had two daughters, Lucy and Daisy.
-They divorced in 1971.
-Cook then married his second wife, model and actress Judy Huxtable, in 1973, the marriage ending in 1989 after they had been separated for some years.
-He married his third and final wife, Chiew Lin Chong, in 1989, to whom he remained married until his death.
+He married Wendy Snowden, whom he met at university, in 1963.
+They had two daughters.
+The couple divorced in 1971.
+Cook then married the actress Judy Huxtable, in 1973; the marriage ended in divorce in 1989, after they had been separated for some years.
+He married Chiew Lin Chong in 1989, to whom he remained married until his death.
 Cook became stepfather to Chong's daughter, Nina.
-Chong died at the age of 71 in November 2016.
-Following Cook's death, Chong suffered from depression, with her grief and the challenge of bringing up Nina, who had severe learning difficulties.
+Following Cook's death, Chong suffered from depression, deriving both from her loss and the difficulties arising from raising Nina, who had learning difficulties.
+Chong died aged 71, in November 2016.

+Cook was an avid spectator of most popular English sports (except rugby league) and was a supporter of Tottenham Hotspur football club, though he also maintained support for his hometown team Torquay United.

+Cook was a heavy smoker.
+As a regular interviewee on his friend Michael Parkinson's chat show Parkinson, he was usually to be seen with a lighted cigarette in his hand or mouth during their broadcast interviews.

-Cook died in a coma on 9 January 1995 at age 57 at the Royal Free Hospital in Hampstead, London, from a gastrointestinal haemorrhage, a complication probably resulting from years of heavy drinking.
+Cook died aged 57, whilst in a coma, on 9 January 1995, at the Royal Free Hospital in Hampstead, London, from a gastrointestinal haemorrhage, a complication resulting from years of heavy drinking.
 His body was cremated at Golders Green Crematorium, and his ashes were buried in an unmarked plot behind St John-at-Hampstead, not far from his home in Perrins Walk.

 Dudley Moore attended Cook's memorial service at St John-at-Hampstead on 1 May 1995.
 He and Martin Lewis presented a two-night memorial for Cook at The Improv in Los Angeles, on 15 and 16 November 1995, to mark what would have been Cook's 58th birthday.

-Cook was an avid spectator of most sports and was a supporter of Tottenham Hotspur football club, though he also maintained support for his hometown team Torquay United.